jc-verse/ts-klass/README.md

 A **klass** is what you regard in normal ECMAScript as "class".
 For example, `klass({ foo: 1 })` creates a klass just as `class { foo = 1 }` creates a class.
 Because klasses are directly called instead of `new`'ed (they can be optionally `nеw`'ed, though), "klass constructor" and "klass" are the same thing.

 The `klass()` function itself is called the **klass creator**.
-Its equivalent in ECMAScript is the `class` keyword—you have to simultaneously provide a body, a class name, and other metadata like `extends` in order to properly declare a klass.
+Its equivalent in ECMAScript is the `class` keyword—you have to simultaneously provide a body, a klass name, and other metadata like `extends` in order to properly declare a klass.

 When you write `klass("name")`, the return value is a new klass creator.
 It's called a **name-bound klass creator** because klasses instantiated from this creator will have names.